trazere/trazere/work/project/resources/README.txt

 What is it?
 -----------

-TODO
+This project aims at providing various generic tools:

+- a set of general purpose utilities,
+- a combinator based parsing library.

 Licensing
 ---------

-  Copyright 2006-2011 Julien Dufour
+  Copyright 2006-2012 Julien Dufour

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.